Thriving on Campus

 Good2Talk provides confidential support services for post-secondary students living in Ontario and Nova Scotia.
 This free service is available by phone (1-866-925-5454) or text (text GOOD2TALKON to 686868) where students can receive information and referrals about services and supports for mental health, addictions and well-being on and off campus and speak anonymously with a professional counsellor.

-Indigenous Peer Mentor Program
+Indigenous Peer Mentorship Program

 International Student Service Office